SerikiAyodele/sca-cloud-school/week7/README.md

 # Task 7
 ## About The Task
-* Write a Docker Compose file to deploy any application with a Database
+* Using Ansible configure a playbook to an application to a VM.
+That application should have use nginx to route traffic to the application

 ## Built With
 * Docker-compose